ChenfuShi/HiChIP_peaks/README.md

 The output is a list of peaks with their properties and a bedgraph at a restriction site level resolution that describes the reads per site.
 Using the differential analysis command it can be used to create a consensus peakset and then identify differentially bound regions across samples.

+Results from this package can then be used for further analysis and as a peaks dataset input for various loop calling software.

 ## Getting started